The 10 Best Family-Friendly Things to do in South Africa

 South Africa is the best country in the world to take a safari with kids as it has the largest number of family-friendly safaris and safari lodges.
 There are also lots of self-drive options (essentially DIY safaris), which means you can plan a reasonably budget African safari.

-South African wine farms
+4. South African wine farms

 This is a great activity for the kids as they don’t know they are having grape juice and they feel very grown up being included in an adult activity.

-South African wine estate picnics
+5. South African wine estate picnics

-A great activity to do with the family.
-Much more relaxing than a sit-down meal in a restaurant as it is a novelty for the kids and they can get up and run around when they are done and leave the adults in peace to finish at a leisurely pace.
+Taking a picnic on a wine farm is a great activity to do with the family.
+It is much more relaxing than a sit-down meal in a restaurant.
+It is a novelty for the kids and they can get up and run around when they are done and leave the adults in peace to finish at a leisurely pace.

-The V&A Waterfront in Cape Town
+6. The V&A Waterfront in Cape Town

-Boulders Beach Penguins
+7. Boulders Beach Penguins

 Head to Boulders beach to spot the colony of African penguins.
 There are around 2,000-3,000 living there now.
 There are wooden walkways that allow you to wander around the colony and get close to them without disturbing them too much.

 Boulders beach and its surrounding beaches now form part of the Table Mountain National Park Marine Protected Area so the penguins are protected.
 As the name suggests, there are also lots of boulders which are great for little rock-climbing enthusiasts.

 You may see ostriches running freely as you drive around South Africa (which is how we prefer to see all animals really) but if you don’t and you would like to get up close and personal with them, then Oudtshoorn is the place to go.

 There are also a few crocodile farms that you can pop into where you can see baby crocodiles through to huge adult crocodiles.
 You may even get the chance to hold one of the little guys!

 Kids can visit the main chamber and go on the Heritage (easy) tour, but under 8s can’t go on the ‘advanced’ tour.
 I tried the ‘advanced’ many years ago and I think my claustrophobia started right there and then when I got stuck in the devil’s postbox, squeezing myself through a 27cm gap.

-Whale watching in South Africa
+9. Whale watching in South Africa

 If you would like to have a chance of seeing whales without taking a boat trip, Hermanus is a great place to visit.
 Sightings from land are not guaranteed (neither are they if you take a boat trip), but it is one of the best whale spotting destinations in the world.

 We hope you have been inspired to give South Africa a go.
-We have a lot more information in the South Africa section of our blog and please get in touch if you have any questions.
+We have a lot more information in the South Africa section of our blog and please do get in touch if you have any questions.